 About You Never Bike Alone - the Movie

-You Never Bike Alone is an 80 minute documentary, available on DVD, looking at how cyclists are building critical mass in Vancouver, Canada, and changing the face of the city.
+You Never Bike Alone is an 82 minute documentary, available online and on DVD, looking at how cyclists are building critical mass in Vancouver, Canada, and changing the face of the city.
 It is the story of how a social movement grows and the people behind it.

 Read some Movie reviews

 The cycling phenomenon known as Critical Mass is a reclamation of public space that started in San Francisco in the early 1990s and spread by the internet throughout the world.
 On a set day, at the end of every month, cyclists and other self-propelled people ride en masse through city streets.

 Vancouver has become renowned for its big Critical Mass bike rides, and particularly the party spirit that attracts all types of cyclists.

 You Never Bike Alone charts the development of these mass rides in Vancouver from the (pre-Critical Mass) protest rides across the historic Lions Gate Bridge in the early to mid-Nineties, through the "No Fun City" years of the late 1990s and early 2000s, where cyclists were routinely arrested for riding together, up to giant Critical Mass rides of more recent years.

 Along the way, You Never Bike Alone strips down for the Wholesome Undie (an underwear ride protesting the Molson Indy race) and throws caution to the wind for the World Naked Bike Ride, a ride founded in Vancouver by a Critical Mass regular.

 YNBA catches up with the local "freak" bike collective (who make art bikes from recycled machines) and looks at how cyclists are sharing the "velo love" through buildathons, street theatre, and rides.